 If you are planning to buy a home

-The Mortgage Interest Credit is intended to help lower income individuals afford home ownership.
+The Mortgage Interest Credit helps certain individuals afford home ownership.
 If you qualify, you can claim the credit each year for part of the mortgage interest you pay.

 You’ll need a qualified Mortgage Credit Certificate (MCC) from your state or local government.

 Generally, an MCC is issued only with a new mortgage for the purchase of your main home.
 The MCC will contain important information for calculating the credit, including the certificate credit rate (the percentage of the interest you can claim), and the “certified indebtedness amount” (only the interest on that amount qualifies for the credit).

 You must ask the appropriate government agency for an MCC before you get a mortgage and buy your home.
 Contact your state or local housing finance agency for information about the availability of MCCs in your area.

 To claim the credit, complete IRS Form 8396, Mortgage Interest Credit, and attach it to your income tax return.

 If you itemize your deductions on IRS Schedule A (Form 1040), Itemized Deductions, you must reduce your home mortgage interest deduction by the amount of the mortgage interest credit allowable for the tax year.

 If you paid the mortgage interest to a related person, you can’t claim the credit.

-Note: If you sell your home within nine years, you may have to recapture (repay) all or part of the benefit you received from the Mortgage Interest Credit program.
+Note: If you sell your home within nine years, you may have to repay all or part of the benefit you received from the Mortgage Interest Credit program.

 If you've made your home energy efficient